 A few skylights occur in lava tubes along the traverse from the margins of the flow to the vent area (Little Black Peak).
 Photo: J. Zimbelman

 The Carrizozo lava flow field extends from its source a few kilometers north of the current Highway 380 southward to the extreme northern end of White Sands.
 Most of the flow south of Highway 380 lies within the White Sands Missle Range.
+It appears to be one giant flow, but the flow field really consists of multiple small lobes of lava that flowed side by side down the floor of the valley.
+As a result the surface of the lava flow where the highway crosees actually slopes up to the west.
+In other words, each flow stacked against previous flows on the slopes on the valley floor and stair-step their way up slope.

 A few miles east of the vent for the Carrizozo lava flow field is a small area of older lava flows that are generally included in any discussion of recent volcanism in this area.
 Two scoria cones occupy the source area, Broken Back Craters.
 This is a view from the highway looking approximately northwest toward the main cone.